xolvio/jasmine-unit/README.md

 ## Stubs

 Jasmine-unit runs your unit tests outside the Meteor context.
-This means that your test code is isolated and only testing the things you want them to.
+This means that your test code is fast, isolated, and only testing the things you want them to.
 But code within your app that expects Meteor to be there won't run properly.

 This is fixed by creating 'stubs' for the expected objects.